Linaro/lava/doc/dispatcher-design.rst

   which is installed in the initial deployment.
 Parameters for the script need to be contained within the test image.

+Secondary deployments are done by the device under test, using actions defined by LAVA and tools provided by the initial deployment.
+Test writers need to ensure that the initial deployment has enough support to complete the second deployment.
+See :ref:`uuid_device_node`.

+Images on remote servers are downloaded to the dispatcher (and decompressed where relevant) so that the device does not need to do the decompression or need lots of storage in the initial deployment.

 By keeping the downloaded image intact, it becomes possible to put the LAVA extensions alongside the image instead of inside.